 This area of the world has been a natural “bridge” between Asia and Africa for thousands of years.
 Nowadays we find an extremely atractive combination of bird endemics from the Arabian Peninsula plus several overwintering Asian species (coming from Iran to India) and a selected core of species that once colonised the region from the Horn of Africa.

 The tour shall start at Muscat, the rich but not opulent omani capital city.
 A pair of days of birding around the town would allow us to search some key species including Indian Silverbill, Oriental Honey-Buzzard, Pallid Scops Owl and Arabian Babbler while enjoying the excellent array of birdlife concentrated in the local wetlands and that may include everything from Palla’s Gull and Pin-tailed Snipe to White-tailed Lapwing and Indian Pond Heron.

-A visit to the impressive Hajar Mountains shall allow us to contact with the really unknown Omani Owl, counting ourselves lucky if de can enjoy such an enigmathycal species!
+A visit to the impressive Hajar Mountains shall allow us to contact with the really unknown Omani Owl (firstly thought to be a new species, but now considered to be conspecific with Hume’s Owl in Southern Pakistan!), counting ourselves lucky if de can enjoy such an enigmathycal species!
 Meanwhile we will search for a different set of specialities from Lapped-faced Vulture to Plain Leaf Warbler, and from Hooded Wheatear to Eversmann’s Redstart.